docQodly/docs/docs/language/basics/lang-classes.md

 // code
 ```

-A class constructor function, which can accept [parameters](#parameters), can be used to define a user class.
+A class constructor function, which can accept [parameters](#parameters), can be used to create and initialize objects of the user class.

-In that case, when you call the [`new()`](API/ClassClass.md#new) function, the class constructor is called with the parameters optionally passed to the `new()` function.
+When you call the [`new()`](../ClassClass.md#new) function, the class constructor is called with the parameters optionally passed to the `new()` function.

-For a class constructor function, the `Current method name` command returns: `<ClassName>:constructor`, for example "MyClass:constructor".
+There can only be one constructor function in a class (otherwise an error is returned).
+A constructor can use the [`Super`](#super) keyword to call the constructor of the super class.

+You can create and type instance properties inside the constructor (see example).
+Alternatively, if your instance properties' values do not depend on parameters passed to the constructor, you can define them using the [`property`](#property) keyword.

 #### Example